mreed72/pToolz/README.md

 <hr>
-# Some future updates will include...
+# Some future updates will include
-* A way for burn managers to keep data for each burn (Burn location Lat & Long, Unique ID for each burn, etc...)
+*A way for burn managers to keep data for each burn (Burn location Lat & Long, Unique ID for each burn, etc...)
-* Buttons on the main toolbar for each tool for easier access.
+*Buttons on the main toolbar for each tool for easier access.